Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 We will work in a circular way, going back to concepts we have seen before.
 This helps learning, so don't be too concerned if things don't click at first.

 ## Agenda

+There are two ways we can create a PyTest Framework for our `src` code:

+1. Use a template framework and add in our `src`.

+2. Integrate a template framework into our `src`.

+We will do both.

 We will split the workshop into four main sections: